 Other appropriate recyclable materials

-The CDP program will be conducted by UVDS as a separate business with the proration of revenue and operating expenses being 75% UVDS and 25% CFL, which is based on the amount of tonnage received at the CFL gate using weight records.
+The CDP program will be conducted by CONTRACTOR as a separate business with the proration of revenue and operating expenses being 75% CONTRACTOR and 25% CFL, which is based on the amount of tonnage received at the CFL gate using weight records.
 Proceeds from the sale of recovered materials from the CDP will be accounted for separately as part of Total Revenues to determine its cost to rate payers.
-UVDS will implement a marketing plan that is intended to achieve the highest use and sales value of recycled materials.
+CONTRACTOR will implement a marketing plan that is intended to achieve the highest use and sales value of recycled materials.

 EXHIBIT B

-TO NINTH AMENDMENT

-TO AGENCY AGREEMENT #95-09

-UPPER VALLEY WASTE MANAGEMENT AGENCY

 UPPER VALLEY DISPOSAL SERVICE